terror/skeleton/README.md

 ### Prior Art

-`skel` is a re-implementation and improvement of the Python program I wrote a while back called `bp`, which you can find [here](https://github.com/terror/bp).
+`skeleton` is a re-implementation and improvement of the Python program I wrote a while back called `bp`, which you can find [here](https://github.com/terror/bp).